CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 - *a_find* : search and locate data that has been uploaded with a_put
 - *a_delete* : delete an object from Allas
 - *a_info* : display information about an object in Allas

+In addition to the above command, there is saparate tool to create incremental backups:

-- *a_backup* : create a backup copy of data in Allas
+- *a_backup* : create a backup copy of a local dataset into a backup repository in Allas

 ## a_put uploads data to Allas